romulocintra/user-locale-client-hints/README.md

 ### Javascript API

-These client hints should also be exposed as JavaScript APIs via `navigator.locales` as suggested in [#68](https://github.com/tc39/ecma402/issues/68) or by creating a new `navigator.localePreferences` that exposes `Locale-Preferences` information.
+These client hints should also be exposed as JavaScript APIs via `navigator.locales` as suggested in [#68](https://github.com/tc39/ecma402/issues/68) or by creating a new `navigator.localePreferences` that exposes `Locale-Preferences` information as bellow.

 #### Proposed Syntax